icecap360/ObisidianVault/Qasim/004 Software/Ideas/PyTorch - Autograd.md

 			pass
 ```

- - Relationship of torch.nn. to `grad_fn`: A function that we apply to tensors to construct computational graph is in fact an object of class [Function](https://pytorch.org/docs/stable/autograd.html#torch.autograd.Function).
+ - `grad_fn` is a  torch.Autograd.Function : A function that we apply to tensors to construct computational graph is in fact an object of class [Function](https://pytorch.org/docs/stable/autograd.html#torch.autograd.Function).
 This object must know how to compute the function in the forward direction, and also how to compute its derivative during the backward propagation step.
     - A reference to the backward propagation function is stored in `grad_fn` property of a tensor.

 ### Computational Graph